flexfinRTP/liftoff-assignments/C1-Online_Profiles/README.md

 https://www.linkedin.com/in/jgaffney311

 ### Resume
-PDF is located in repo.
+PDF of resume is updated and complete, please ask for copy of Resume.ss
 > *Your GitHub repository is public* if you do not want to upload your resume to a public facing repository, talk with your mentor about an alternate way to submit this assignment.